Wellington Monument, Dublin

 The Wellington Monument (Leacht Wellington), or sometimes the Wellington Testimonial, is an obelisk located in the Phoenix Park, Dublin, Ireland.

 The testimonial is situated at the southeast end of the Park, overlooking Kilmainham and the River Liffey.
 The structure is 62 m tall, making it the largest obelisk in Europe.

 History

-The Wellington Testimonial was built to commemorate the victories of Arthur Wellesley, 1st Duke of Wellington.
-Wellington, the British politician and general, also known as the 'Iron Duke', was born in Ireland.
+The Wellington Testimonial was built to commemorate the victories of Field Marshal Arthur Wellesley, the 1st Duke of Wellington.
+Wellington, a senior-ranking British military commander and, later, politician, also known as 'the Iron Duke', was born in Ireland.
 Originally planned to be located in Merrion Square, it was built in the Phoenix Park after opposition from the square's residents.

 The obelisk was designed by the architect Sir Robert Smirke and the foundation stone was laid in 1817.
-In 1820, the project ran out of construction funds and the structure remained unfinished until 18 June 1861 when it was opened to the public.
-There were also plans for a statue of Wellington on horseback, but a shortage of funds ruled that out.
+There were plans for a statue of Wellington on horseback to be erected on a separate pedestal at the base of the obelisk, and when the obelisk was put in place in 1822, so too was this pedestal for the planned equestrian statue.
+A shortage of funds eventually delayed the production of the intended statue, leaving the pedestal looking unfinished for some decades until Wellington's death in 1852 which provoked a renewed urgency to complete the monument so that it wouldn't "look like an insult", according to Professor Paula Murphy at UCD.
+Only the bronzes were installed at the base of the obelisk in the end, and the pedestal was removed.
+On 18 June 1861 it was opened to the public.